HolmesLab/holmeslab/docs/Admin/reimbursement.md

 ### 2. Select "Rutgers Non-Travel Expense Report"
 ![report_type](concur/report_type.png)

-### 3. Enter in information, including a comment of all relevant information (for example, whether it was for a study, how it was related to work, etc)
-### 4. Fill in purchasing codes like below, look in [purchasing codes folder](https://rutgers.box.com/s/8ly56weil3wey89dd6n6hw3eoaid06x9) for Project.Task
+### 3. Fill in purchasing codes like below, look in [purchasing codes folder](https://rutgers.box.com/s/8ly56weil3wey89dd6n6hw3eoaid06x9) for Project.Task
 *(Password to this file is the Holmes Lab general password, ask RA if you don't know it)*
+Note: use comments to explain what the report is for

 Copy & Paste:
-Location: 2635 (Busch Staged Research Building, Piscataway)
+- Location: 2635 (Busch Staged Research Building, Piscataway)
-Activity: 0000 (None)
+- Activity: 0000 (None)
-RU Initiative: 000000 (None)
+- RU Initiative: 000000 (None)
-Project End Date: N/A or it will automatically input 06/30/2099
+- Project End Date: N/A or it will automatically input 06/30/2099

 ![report_codes](concur/report_codes.png)

-## 5. Add expenses
+## 4. Add expenses
 *For ‘what is reimbursable’, go to section 4.5*
 ![add_expense](Submitting Travel Reimbursements in Concur 1e3cf00eb936803ebe3dcefc13913cb6/add_expense.png)